LeviJM/Week11/README.txt

 2/26/2023:
 Fixed the border on the grid so it looked better.
-Made it so once you use a square it becomes disabled and you can't use it again
+Made it so once you use a square it becomes disabled and you can't use it again Added a function that checks all win conditions and if someone wins it disables the game and makes the text at the top display which player won.
+So far its a fully functioning Tic Tac Toe game!